After years of difficulty, Bombardier has made some bold moves under its five-year restructuring plan, begun in 2015.

 On June 22, Airbus reported that Greece’s biggest airline, Aegean, had firmed up an order for the purchase of 20 A320neo and 10 A321neo jets.
 The deal follows an earlier MoU signed in March 2018.
 The order was just one of many sizable Boeing and Airbus bookings in June.
 Photo: Airbus SAS

-Boeing and Airbus delivered a record 83 and 127 commercial jets in December 2017, respectively, compared to 67 and 111 during the same month last year.
-In all of 2017, Boeing delivered 763 jets (748 in 2016) in line with company expectations, while Airbus surpassed its delivery target of 700 jets by handing over 718 aircraft during 2017 (688 in 2016).
+Boeing and Airbus delivered 82 and 80 commercial jets in June 2018, respectively, compared to 75 and 64 deliveries during the same month last year.
+June is traditionally a busy month for deliveries.
+Of key importance for Airbus, its persistent troubles with insufficient engine deliveries appear to be easing.
+In 2017, Boeing delivered 763 jets (748 in 2016), in line with company expectations, while Airbus surpassed its delivery target of 700 jets by handing over 718 aircraft during 2017 (688 in 2016).

 Airbus announced large orders for the very popular A320neo narrowbody airliner at the Farnborough Air Show along with new orders for the larger A350 XWB widebody and a commitment for the A220.
 We don’t expect to see any orders for the A380 at the show.